Painting is such a fun, easy, and quick way to spruce up anything from nightstands to kitchen cabinets. But it does have a downside – the smell.

 Use Coffee Grounds

-Not just for that morning cup of joe anymore, coffee grounds are excellent odor-absorbers.
+Not just for that morning cup of joe anymore, coffee grounds are excellent paint odor absorbers.
 Pour the coffee grounds into cereal bowls and place them around the room to absorb the paint smell.

-Use coffee grounds like these to absorb odors from paint fumes.
-Remember you never want to keep products around that have been used to absorb toxic chemicals.
+Use coffee grounds like these to absorb odors from paint fumes in your room.
+Remember you never want to keep products around that have been used to absorb toxic chemicals from paint fumes.
 So toss the grounds when you are done with them.